-6.1.1 Remove cape from the helmet per Section 9.5.
+6.1.1 Remove the cape per Section 9.4.

 6.1.2 Unfasten the vinyl sweatband from the two lower, outside buttons, ref.
-Figure 3.
+Figure 4.
 It is not necessary to remove the suspension to make adjustments.

 6.1.3 The suspension fits head sizes 6.5 to 8.
 Head sizes are marked on the headband slots.
 Slide the headband tongue in or out of the guide to attain the desired head size.
 It is important that the adjustment be made evenly on both sides.
 Press the selected slots firmly onto the fastening lugs on the front band.